 Over the years we have seen our fair share of people with a diagnosis of a bone-on-bone hips.
 The people we usually see have a lot of hip pain and instability which causes walking difficulties, balance difficulties and prevents these people from feeling stable on their feet.
-They also come in claiming that they have been told they only have one treatment option.
-Hip replacement and that they should get on the list to get one.
-Often they will ask, “Is hip replacement really my only option?”
+They also come into our office claiming that they have been told they only have one treatment option, hip replacement and that they should get on the list to get one.
+They are here in our office to ask, “Is hip replacement really my only option?”

 Some people come in with a diagnosis of avascular necrosis.
 Some of these people have been told that the only way they will ever get pain relief is from a hip replacement.
 There are cases where the bone is very damaged and it has collapsed completely.
 The hip joint is now fused and the person cannot move or lift their leg.
-This person will probably need a joint replacement.
+This person’s best option is probably joint replacement.
 But most people I see with avascular necrosis of the hip or shoulder don’t need a surgery.
 Sometimes they only need a little education to help them understand what is happening in their hip and that they can avoid the hip replacement.
-There are many doctors like myself, who are upset that patients are not given the full story on hip replacement options and alternatives.

 Despite the availability of evidence‐based guidelines for conservative treatment of osteoarthritis, management of degenerated joints is often confined to the use of painkillers and the wait for eventual total joint replacement.